kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 The laundry list is huge.
 These are just a few.

-1) Setup the dashboard for Field Day with every little effort.
+1) Setup the dashboard for Field Day and Winter Field Day with every little effort.
 2) Be able to highlight and fill a choropleth map based on Qs worked in each section/zone/state/DXCC.
 5) Writelog and N3FJP integration.